 - Thoughts generalize.
 While the content of a thought is a specific thing the thought itself functionally groups that specific thing with its class.

 - Thoughts are not things, they are non-things.

 Things are impermanent, interdependent, specific and unique while thoughts are permanent, isolated, generalizations.
 We are tempted to identify with our thoughts, to become dogmatists hoping we too can become permanent.
 To give these differences their maximum analytical contrast thoughts are called non-things.
 In this difference the first glimpses of how this view can relieve suffering begins to make its appearance.
 Do you remember growing up when some wise elder helped you deal with your fear or anxiety by pointing out how those were just thoughts in your head?
-All of us at some time or another have been grateful that thoughts are not things and learned the tough lesson that our deepest wishing does not make it so.
+All of us at some time or another have been grateful that thoughts are not things and, the obverse, learned the tough lesson that our deepest wishing does not make it so.

 This is a bigger deal than it might at first appear.
 There is tremendous psychological relief made available by familiarizing ourselves with the difference between what is going on right here and now in the real world and whatever thoughts we might be entertaining about those events.
 There is also tremendous inner freedom that arises from recognizing that not all thoughts are sacrosanct but instead that many are mistaken and of no actual consequence in the bigger scheme of things.
 Also, the ability to see through our thoughts about something to the actual object in front of us brings with it a profound gratitude for the opportunity to share in its fleeting existence.
 Be it a person or a mountain, a flame or a flower, there is a uniqueness to every moment in which things have come together just exactly as they are, a uniqueness never to be repeated.
 Mindfulness recognizes this uniqueness and naturally celebrates it.